-For the employer-employee relationship to be sustainable for the long-term, it needs to be in the best each of each side.
+For the employer-employee relationship to be sustainable for the long-term, it needs to be in the best interest of each side.
 Wages are a big part of that but frequently are not looked at correctly.
 Here are the 3 rules that determine wages:

 - The teammate needs to provide more value than they cost, otherwise it doesn’t make sense for the company.